-Blast payments can be made by cash, cheque, Tax-free childcare or via School Comms (Junior School children only).
-Blast is also registered with several childcare voucher companies.
+BLAST payments should be made on Arbor Parent Portal (Junior School children) or by cash, Tax-free Childcare Voucher.
+BLAST is also registered with several childcare voucher companies.
 Payment is always required in advance.
-There are no refunds for cancellations.
+There are no refunds for cancellations or absence.

 Unacceptable behaviour will not be tolerated.
 Blast Club reserves the right to cancel your contract, as we have a duty of care to all the children in our care.
 See Behaviour and Exclusion policy.

 The use of mobile phones is prohibited in our setting.
 Can parents please make sure that all calls are finished before entering the school site.

 Breakfast and After School Club is available Monday – Friday during term time.
 The Club will not be open on Inset days or when the school is closed.